Or4cl3AI/TechMateAI-/README.md

 ## Deployment

-1. Create a new Heroku app: `heroku create`
+1. Create a new Heroku app: `heroku catree`
 2. Push the code to Heroku: `git push heroku master`
 3. Open the app in a web browser: `heroku open`